 Students who have failed a course (or received a C+ or below) are eligible to repeat it once as scheduling permits.
 A repeat may be approved by the Associate Dean of Computer and Information Science when it is satisfactorily determined that a student would benefit from repeating a class.
 A repeat is used as the primary probationary period for academic concerns.
 Satisfactory progress must be achieved by the end of a repeat period for the student to be released from probation and remain enrolled.
-When a failed course is repeated, only the grade in the repeated course counts in the student's cumulative grade point average and will appear on the student's transcript, but will be designated as "R" for a repeated course.
+When a failed course is repeated, only the grade in the repeated course counts in the student's transcript, but will be designated as "R" for a repeated course.